yousefmg3/Comparing_Random_forest_and_Naive_bayes/READme.txt

 All matlab files can be run, model building parts commented out for convenience.

-poster.pdf - PDF of poster comparing models
+Comparison of random forest and naive bayes.pdf - PDF of poster comparing models

 coursework.m - Contains all code of initial analysis as well as code producing histograms and ROC curve